• Skip to primary navigation

 Making crafts, gifts and pretty home decor items with flowers pressed from your own backyard is so rewarding because they are almost guaranteed to come out beautiful.

-Today I’m sharing a simple tutorial on how to make some beautiful pressed flower art.
+Today I'm sharing a simple tutorial on how to make a beautiful flower suncatcher.

 Pressed Flower Suncatcher